Comprehensive Immigration Reform

 • There needs to be a more sustainable immigration system moving forward.

 There is strong support for immigration reform from the general public, economists, members of Congress and the Senate, and the President of the United States.
-The consensus has a little ways to go before becoming a bill, but it is strikingly clear that immigration reform is not an "IF" but a "WHEN" in the year 2013.
+The consensus has a little ways to go before becoming a bill, but it is strikingly clear that immigration reform is not an IF but a WHEN.

 Lawmakers have a plan that would provide a new class of worker visas for low-skilled workers, secure the border, crack down on employers, improve legal immigration and create a 13-year pathway to citizenship for the millions of illegal immigrants already here.
 The current timetable appears to introduce an immigration reform bill this month and then the bill emerging from the House and Senate around Thanksgiving.
 This may seem like a long time for those not versed in the ways of Capitol Hill, however this is actually lightning speed.
 It’s quite unusual for legislation to be introduced and passed in the same calendar year.